- Understand the Research Paper Assignment Before You Start

 To write an excellent research paper and stay motivated throughout the process, you will also need some helpful advice, a well-thought-out plan of action, and a set of useful tools.
 Read on to find out how to simplify your work!

-Choose an engaging topic for your research paper
+2. Choose an engaging topic for your research paper

-Since each research paper entails studying different approaches, hypotheses, techniques, etc., you need to make sure the topic you think you’d like to write about has been investigated by other scholars too.
+Since each research paper entails studying different approaches, hypotheses, techniques, etc., you need to make sure the topic you think you’d like to write about has been investigated by others, too.
 Otherwise, you will definitely have to spend twice as much time and effort to come up with some substantial research results.

 To make a deep dive into the topic and ensure that your research is based on proven facts and statistics, it’s vital to use only verified sources of information.
 Make the most of such popular services like Google Scholar, Google Books or Microsoft Academic.
 They allow you to find scientific articles, journals, books or other kinds of research material.
 Just enter a search query and look through the list of relevant links.
 Here’s a shortlist of other helpful websites: